 indeni is Short-Listed for the 2015 Red Herring Top 100 North America Award

-• indeni has been shortlisted for Red Herring’s Top 100 North America award for 2015.
+What does being short-listed for Red Herring's Top 100 North America award signify for indeni?

 San Mateo, CA – May 18th, 2015 – indeni announced today it has been short-listed for Red Herring’s Top 100 North America award, a prestigious list honoring the year’s most promising private technology companies from the North American business region.